 This coffee comes to us from the volcanic lands of Kintamani in beautiful Bali.

 The Balinese farmers who produce this coffee follow the Tri Hita Karana philosophy in their everyday life.
 Those following Tri Hita Karna seek to achieve prosperity through creating harmony with God, harmony among people, and harmony with nature and the environment.
-In the realm of coffee producing, Balinese farmers are able to achieve harmony with nature by only using a natural irrigation system known as “Subak” that draws water from a single water source, preventing unnecessary destruction of the surrounding lands and fruit trees that shade the coffee.
+In the realm of coffee production, Balinese farmers are able to achieve harmony with nature by watering their crops using a natural irrigation system known as “Subak” that draws water from a single water source, preventing unnecessary destruction of the surrounding lands and fruit trees that shade the coffee.
 In a further display of adherence to harmony with nature, the use of pesticides is also prohibited on Bali and all fertilizers are 100% organic.
-All of these practices coupled with the rich volcanic soils in which this coffee is grown make for a remarkable and delightful product.
+All of these practices combined with the rich volcanic soils in which this coffee is grown make for a remarkable and delightful product.